SakshamPatil009/E-library_Management_System/README.md

-# 💰 Personal Finance Tracker
+# 📚 E-Library Management System

 ## 📌 Overview
-A **command-line personal finance tracker** to record income, expenses, and savings goals.
+A command-line digital library management system to manage book inventory, borrowing, and returning.
-Built as a **Data Structures** project using arrays of structures (Python lists of dictionaries).
+Built as a Data Structures project using linked lists for inventory and stacks for undo operations.
-Supports **sorting, searching, filtering, file storage**, and even **ASCII bar charts** for monthly spending.
+Supports search, sorting, file storage, and double confirmation before deleting books.

 ---